Willfact 500UI powder and solvent for solution for injection

-Willfact 1000UIpowder and solvent for injectable solution
+Willfact 1000UIpowder and solvent for solution for injection

-Willfact 2000UIpowder and solvent for injectable solution
+Willfact 2000UIpowder and solvent for solution for injection

-Human von Willebrand factor
+human von Willebrand factor

-Read this entire product information carefully before starting to use this medication, because it contains important information for you.
+Read all of this leaflet carefully before you start using this medicine, because it contains important information for you.

 Willfact can be used in all age groups.